Planning Your Fundraising Goals: Start with the End in Mind

 • Can you define both your wants and needs to improve your fundraising?

 After identifying your most significant needs, examine how your systems and staff currently support growth in those areas.
 We recommend focusing on two to three areas of profound improvement per year.
-Remember, not everything in your organization may need to change; only so much can change each year.
+Remember, not everything in your organization may need to change; only so much can change yearly.

 Once you have your focus areas, you have direction to orient your staff, board, committees, and higher-ups.
 You can “work backward” to complete actionable steps toward your goals.
 These actions become your leading indicators that fill your reporting out to the groups we just mentioned – measurements that help forecast fundraising revenue and educate your team on what it takes to meet your development goals.